MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-automation.md

 > [!NOTE]
 > UI automation actions accept exclusively desktop UI elements.
 Therefore, UI elements captured from web applications using the UI elements pane aren't displayed in the UI automation actions.
 >
 >Users can capture elements from web pages through the UI element picker of UI automation actions.
-However, the selector will represent a desktop element, not a web element.
+However, their selector will represent a desktop element, not a web element.

 ![Screenshot of the available UI elemets in the Press button in window action.](./media/ui-automation/adding-new-elements-through-a-ui-action.png)